dev-phantom/phantom-request/readme.md

 ## Overview

 The **goal** of `phantom-request` is to simplify making API requests with minimal code.
-This package allows you to make HTTP requests in a single line of code, leveraging the power of **Axios**.
+This package allows you to make HTTP requests in a single line of code, leveraging the power of **[Axios](https://axios-http.com/)**.
 It is designed for developers who want to quickly perform requests with built-in support for things like token management, headers, and parameters—without worrying about boilerplate code like handling `useEffect` for data fetching (though it can be used for more control).

+Got it!
+I'll make the **Features** section more consistent by ensuring all feature descriptions follow a similar format, with the key phrases bolded.
+Here's the fixed version:

+---

 ## Features

 - **Single-Line Requests:** Makes API requests in just one line of code.
-- **Automatic Axios Integration:** Leverages `axios` for powerful and flexible HTTP requests.
+- **Automatic Axios Integration:** Leverages **[Axios](https://axios-http.com/)** for powerful and flexible HTTP requests.
-- **Error Handling:** Handles common errors like unauthorized access with custom handlers.
+- **Error Handling:** Automatically handles common errors like unauthorized access with custom handlers.
 - **Token and Header Management:** Supports automatic token injection and custom headers.
 - **Manual Refetch:** Allows manual triggering of a refetch without needing additional `useEffect` hooks.
-- **Logout and Redirection:** Built-in methods to clear cookies and local storage with optional redirection.
+- **Logout and Redirection:** Provides built-in methods to clear cookies and local storage with optional redirection.
+- **Standard JSON POST Requests:** Simplifies sending JSON payloads in POST requests.
+- **File Uploads:** Upload files (e.g., images, videos, PDFs) using `multipart/form-data`.
+- **Cloudinary Integration:** Includes support for media uploads to Cloudinary.
+- **Real-Time Data Fetching:** Automatically fetch the latest data after a POST request.
+- **Authorization Support:** Handles custom headers and authorization seamlessly.
+- **Flexible ID Handling:** Collects `id` as a parameter for PUT and PATCH requests.
+- **DELETE Requests:** Accepts `id` either in the request body or as a parameter for DELETE requests.

+---

 ## Installation